Birds, various wildlife, and beneficial insects can be “left alone” if trees were pruned in the winter/dormant season.

-- Trees that are 30% in decline (leafless), are terminal.
-It would be a waste of money to prune a dying or terminally diseased tree.
-You would be surprised how many trees are diseased with a bacterial or fungal infection that is irreversible once contracted.
+Trees that are 30% in decline (leafless), are terminal.
+It would be a waste of money to prune or inject a dying/terminally diseased tree.

 What is the difference between an estimate, a quote, and consultation?

-- A quote is a fixed rate for services proposed and is welcome to be counter-bid.
-We encourage friendly dialogue between us and customer regarding pricing.
+A quote is a fixed rate for services proposed and is welcome to be counter-bid.
+We encourage friendly dialogue between us and customers regarding pricing.
 We prefer to provide quotes to customers that are in the position to use our services, in the near future (2-4 weeks).

-- As much as I used to donate free time towards consultations, I can no longer afford to do so.
+As much as I donated years of free time towards consultations, I can no longer afford to do so.